To run things smoothly here at pxleyes, we've set up some simple guidelines.

 To understand all rules properly, here's some terminology we use regularly throughout the guidelines.

 When you create an entry for a contest, it is recommended to save intermediate results of your work.
 When you upload an entry to a contest, you'll see the option to add a step by step guide.
+Entries with a SBS are always more appreciated by members and moderators.
 This means that you have the ability to upload all your steps you did to accomplish your result.
-Some sort of mini-tutorial.
 Shortly describe each step, so people can evaluate your entry better.

 A source image is an image that you use to construct your entry.
 You can use as many source images as you want in your entries, as long as they're all mentioned and are according to the rules.
 If you don't know where to find good sources, please check out How And Where To Find Legal Source Images.
 There are millions of sources out there that can be used freely!